-- Everyone who participates in activities promoted by the Club are entitled to do so in a safe and enjoyable environment. - The Club is committed to helping everyone to accept their responsibility to safeguard adults at risk, from harm and abuse. - All suspicions and allegations of abuse and poor practice will be taken seriously and responded to swiftly and appropriately. - Staff and volunteers working with adults at risk in all Club sponsored activities have a responsibility to report concerns to our Welfare and Community Officer, Mrs Maureen Brown.
+- Everyone who participates in bowls is entitled to do so in a safe and enjoyable environment. - The Club is committed to helping everyone in bowls accept their responsibility to safeguard adults at risk, from harm and abuse. - All suspicions and allegations of abuse and poor practice will be taken seriously and responded to swiftly and appropriately. - Staff and volunteers working with adults at risk in bowls have a responsibility to report concerns to their Club Welfare Officer.